MicrosoftDocs/Advertising-docs/BingAds/ad-insight-service/getestimatedbidbykeywords.md

 ---
-title: GetEstimatedBidByKeywords Service Operation ms.service: bing-ads-ad-insight-service ms.topic: article
+title: GetEstimatedBidByKeywords Service Operation - Ad Insight ms.service: bing-ads-ad-insight-service ms.topic: article
 author: eric-urban
 ms.author: eur
 description: Gets the estimated bid value of one or more keywords that could result in an ad appearing in the targeted position in the search results.
 ---
-# GetEstimatedBidByKeywords Service Operation
+# GetEstimatedBidByKeywords Service Operation - Ad Insight
 Gets the estimated bid value of one or more keywords that could result in an ad appearing in the targeted position in the search results.

 > [!NOTE]